bexoft/finalmq/README.md

-As you can see, the message name contains also the namespace, so that it is unique.
+The request starts with "/entityname/messagetype".
+As you can see, the message type contains also the namespace, so that it is unique.
 A correlation ID can be given inside the request, after the '!'.
 This correlation ID will be sent back inside the reply.
 For a reply a correlation ID is necessary, so that the reply can be correlated to the according request.
 It is possible to have multiple requests opened in parallel, therefore it is important to correlate the replies to their requests.

 The reply consists of two parts (objects) inside a json list.
 These parts are the header and the message: